Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/concepts/deployment.md

 alongside and dynamically configures
 Kong as per the changes it receives from the Kubernetes API server.

-Following figure shows how this deployment looks like:
+Following figure shows what this deployment looks like:

 ![Kong DB-less](/assets/images/docs/kubernetes-ingress-controller/dbless-deployment.png "Kong DB-less architecture")